List of state highways in Louisiana (450–499): Louisiana Highway 481

+Louisiana Highway 481 (LA 481) runs 10.96 mi in De Soto Parish.

 Louisiana Highway 482

+Louisiana Highway 482 (LA 482) runs 7.47 mi from the Toledo Bend Reservoir to Zwolle.

 Louisiana Highway 483

 Louisiana Highway 483 (LA 483) runs 16.46 mi in a north–south direction from US 171 in Noble, Sabine Parish to LA 175 in Pelican, DeSoto Parish.

 The route heads northeast from US 171 in Noble and curves due north at Sardis.
 Reaching Oak Grove, a point east of Converse, LA 483 turns east in a brief concurrency with LA 174 before resuming its northward course at Mitchell.
 It proceeds in a general northeast direction and encounters a series of curves as it crosses from Sabine Parish into DeSoto Parish.
 Soon after crossing the parish line, LA 483 heads due north again and intersects LA 512.
 It immediately curves northeast into the small community of Pelican where it intersects LA 513.
 LA 483 proceeds a short distance to its terminus at LA 175 on the east side of town.
 It is an undivided two-lane highway for its length.